The Web address of this article is

 every family system:

-rules define how each
+family rules define how each

 role-holder is "supposed to" act in various situations.

-Family rules are im-plied or declared shoulds, musts,
+Family rules are implied or declared shoulds, musts,

 have-to's, will (nots), ought-to's, can'ts, etc. Family rules can be

-consistent to inconsistent, accepted to conflic-tual, and
+consistent to inconsistent, accepted to conflictual, and

-effective to meaningless.
+effective to ineffective.

-Family rules have little value unless there are clear,
+have little value unless there are clear, realistic consequences for breaking them.

 Well-designed and

-implemented rules promote family order and harmony.
+implemented rules promote family order, security, and harmony.

-boundaries - the
+boundaries

 tangible and invisible things that separate one person,